actions/runner-images/README.md

 ## About
-This repository contains the source code used to create the [runner images](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners) for
+This repository contains the source code used to create the VM images for [GitHub Actions hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners), as well as for [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) used for Azure Pipelines.

-GitHub Actions hosted runners, as well as the VM images of [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) used for Azure Pipelines.
 To build a VM machine from this repo's source, see the [instructions](docs/create-image-and-azure-resources.md).

 ## Available Images
 | Image | YAML Label | Included Software | Rollout Progress of Latest Image Release |